GitLab Inc.: History

-On March 18, 2021, GitLab Inc. licensed its technology to Chinese company JiHu.
+On March 18, 2021, GitLab Inc. licensed its technology to the Chinese company JiHu.

 On June 30, 2021, GitLab Inc. spun out Meltano, an open source ELT platform.

-On July 23, 2021, GitLab Inc. open-sourced Package Hunter, a Falco-based tool that detects malicious code.
+On July 23, 2021, GitLab Inc. released its software Package Hunter, a Falco-based tool that detects malicious code, under the open-source MIT Licence.

-On August 4, 2022, GitLab's plans to change its Data Retention Policy and automatically delete inactive repositories that have not been modified for a year became public.
-As a result, in the following days GitLab received much criticism from the open source community.
+On August 4, 2022, GitLab announced its plans for changing its Data Retention Policy and for automatically deleting inactive repositories which have not been modified for a year.
+As a result, in the following days GitLab received much criticism from the open-source community.
 Shortly after, it was announced that dormant projects would not be deleted, and would instead remain accessible in an archived state, potentially using a slower type of storage.

+In May 2023, the company launched the "GitLab 16.0" platform as an AI-driven DevSecOps solution.
+It contained over 55 new features and enhancements.

+In July 2024, Reuters reported that GitLab was exploring a potential sale after attracting acquisition interest, with cloud monitoring firm Datadog named as one of the interested parties.